iamshacky/Complete-React-Tutorial/dojo-blog/README.md

+# Make reactive using a hook called useState

 # Youtube video and notes about this Net Ninja lesson

 Before and after example to make a value reactive.
 Before = not reactive and after = reactive.